 You will almost certainly have to:

 contribute towards the services and repairs of the development

 These service charges may be collected monthly, quarterly, half-yearly or annually.

 Not until there is a binding written contract between you and the seller.
 Until then either of you may pull out of the transaction.
 A binding contract is only created when, on your behalf, we exchange a contract signed by you, for a contract signed by the seller.
 On exchange you pay over a deposit of up to 10% of the purchase price.

 Both we and the estate agents will keep you fully informed as to what is happening as the matter proceeds.
-Please let us know of anything which occurs which we should know about, for example, if there are re-negotiations on the price following an adverse survey report.
+Please let us know of anything which occurs that we should know about, for example, if there are re-negotiations on the price following an adverse survey report.
 Do not hesitate to contact us if you have a question or something to tell us.

-As noted above we appreciate buying a property can be a stressful experience.
+We appreciate buying a property can be a stressful experience.
 Since we will be undertaking searches and enquiries on the property there may be periods of a week or more when we have nothing to report.
 Rest assured we will contact you as soon as there is anything important to tell you.